Guidelines for Authors

 Description: Case studies should present observations of diseases, clinical findings, or novel/unique treatment outcomes that are relevant to practitioners in related fields.
 The text should be arranged as follows: Introduction, Case Presentation, and Discussion.
 Only cases of exceptional interest and novelty are considered.
 For manuscripts that fail to qualify, editors may request that the authors shorten the manuscript for resubmission as another type of article.

 2.3.1 Reporting Checklist

-Authors should prepare the case reports according to the CARE Guidelines and their submission should include a reporting checklist (a reformatted version has been made for the journal) as a supplementary material.
+Apart from following the general format as indicated above, authors should prepare the case reports according to the CARE Guidelines and their submission should include a reporting checklist (a reformatted version has been made for the journal) as a supplementary material.
 The relevant page/line and section/paragraph number in the manuscript should be stated for each item in the checklist.
 A statement like “We present the following case in accordance with the CARE reporting checklist” should be included at the end of the “Introduction”.
 The manuscript should also include a Reporting Checklist statement in the footnote (see the “3.7 Footnote”).
 Failure to do so will result in the manuscript being returned to the authors for their amendment.

 2.4 Mini Reviews

 Description: Mini Reviews are shorter reviews of topics that may be controversial or unresolved.

 2.5 Brief Reports

 Word limit: 2,500 words including abstract but excluding references, tables and figures.